DigitalGrammarsAB/SALDOtoGF/README.md

 This repository contains a script for converting SALDO into a large-scale, monolingual, morphological GF dictionary.
 The dictionary itself, which is produced from the script, is part of GF's open-source [Resource Grammar Library](https://github.com/GrammaticalFramework/gf-rgl) (RGL) and can be found under `src/swedish/NewDictSwe.gf`.

-This work is primarily based on that of Malin Ahlberg: <https://github.com/MalinAhlberg/SwedishProject/tree/master/saldo>
+This work is originally based on that of Malin Ahlberg: <https://github.com/MalinAhlberg/SwedishProject/tree/master/saldo>.
-and has undergone improvement by [Digital Grammars AB](https://www.digitalgrammars.com/).
+It has been improved, and is currently maintained, by [Digital Grammars AB](https://www.digitalgrammars.com/).

 ## Usage